USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     Use MPI multi-processor configuration.
 Additional configuration settings are required when selecting `mpi`.
 The CCTM must have been built to support MPI.
 The run script requires settings for the number of processors and other MPI configuration variables required by the Linux system.
     - `serial`
     Run the CCTM in serial, single-processor mode.
 -   `MECH [default: None]`
     CMAQ chemical mechanism.
 Must match Mechanism variable setting in the CCTM build script.
 -   `EMIS [default: 2013ef]`
 -   `APPL [default: SE52BENCH]`
     CCTM executable identifier.
 Must match APPL Variable setting in the CCTM build script.
 -   `RUNID [default: $VRSN_compiler_APPL]`
     Run ID used to track version number, compiler, and application case name.
 -   `EXEC [default: CCTM_$APPL_$EXECID]`
     The name of the CCTM executable.

 ##### MPI Configuration
 -   `NPCOL_NPROW [default: 1 1]`
     The numbers of columns and rows for decomposing the modeling domain in an MPI configuration.
 The product of this pair of numbers must equal the total number of processors allocated to the CCTM simulation.
 For serial or single-processor MPI runs set to `1 1`.
 For multi-processor simulations, the number of columns (i.e, the first number in the pair) should be greater than or equal to the number of rows.
-For example, for an 8 processor MPI simulation, set to `4 2`
+For example, for an 8 processor MPI simulation, set to `4 2`.
 -   `NPROCS [default: 1]`
     Number of processors to allocate for the CCTM simulation; equal to the product of NPCOL x NPROW.
 For serial or single-processor MPI runs set to `1`, otherwise set to the product of the two numbers used in NPCOL_NPROW.

 ##### Vertical extent
 -    `NZ [default: 35]`
       Set the number of vertical layers.

 ##### Timestep Configuration

 -   `NEW_START_TRUE [default: TRUE]`
-     For a model restart set to FALSE
+     For a model restart set to FALSE.
 -   `START_DATE`
-    Simulation start date in Gregorian format (YYYY-MM-DD)
+    Simulation start date in Gregorian format (YYYY-MM-DD).
 -   `END_DATE`
-    Simulation end date in Gregorian format (YYYY-MM-DD)
+    Simulation end date in Gregorian format (YYYY-MM-DD).
 -   `STTIME`
-    Simulation start time (HHMMSS)
+    Simulation start time (HHMMSS).
 -   `NSTEPS [default: 240000]`
-    Number of simulation time steps (HHMMSS)
+    Number of simulation time steps (HHMMSS).
 -   `TSTEP [default: 010000]`
-    Simulation output time step interval (HHMMSS)
+    Simulation output time step interval (HHMMSS).

 ##### CCTM Configuration Options